-The Family Medicine Residency Program Network is a collaborative effort of the family medicine residency programs affiliated with Michigan State University.
-The goal of the Family Medicine Residency Network is to serve the faculty, staff, and residents of the MSU-affiliated programs — bringing them together for activities and collaborative efforts of mutual benefit, as well as serving the individual programs.
+The Family Medicine Residency Program Network is a collaborative effort of family medicine residency programs.
+The goal of the Family Medicine Residency Network is to serve the faculty, staff, and residents of the Network programs — bringing them together for activities and collaborative efforts of mutual benefit, as well as serving the individual programs.
 The Network strives to foster collaboration in projects and research, and resource exchanges between programs.
-The goal of the Network is to work together toward excellence in residency education for all affiliated programs.
+The goal of the Network is to work together toward excellence in residency education for all of our programs.

 The Senior Resident Leadership Training is held annually in May at the Kettunen Retreat Center in Tustin, Michigan.
 The focus of this training is on developing leadership skills (particularly interpersonal and administrative skills) among “to-be” senior residents (particularly chief residents).
 The training also encourages future communication and collaboration among residents in the Network.

 Residency Program Director’s Meetings are held four times during the academic year to discuss Network activities and facilitate sharing across programs.

 The National Family Medicine Board Review Course is a collaboration of the Center for Medical Education, Inc. and Dowden Health Media, along with the MSU Department of Family Medicine.
 Compact discs of all the slide presentations and an audio version of the course have been delivered to each participating residency program.